Despite there being clear distinctions between the type of risk a property may encounter, there is an ever-changing landscape of threats.

 Despite this, property risks are entirely dependent on the application.
 There are several considerations in play, from cultural significance of the property right the way through to how important the facility is to society.
 No two applications will face the same risks.
-Yet, performance standards are tested in neutral setting by focusing on ability to defend against specific tools categories.
+Yet, performance standards are tested in a neutral setting by focusing on the ability to defend against specific tools categories.

 Celebrities often encounter overly enthusiastic fans that desperately want to be close to them, but not necessary harm them.
 Political figureheads or government officials may be threatened by an extremist individual that believes their actions have caused a detrimental effect on society.
-A simple recommendation for residential properties of the UHNWI would be to not allow images or blueprints of the property to be shared by contractors and architect.
+A simple recommendation for residential properties of the UHNWI would be to not allow images or blueprints of the property to be shared by contractors and architects.

 This process can also be reversed.
 If the risks posed to a building are fairly low-threat (i.e. vandalism) but the application itself is considered to be high-profile, security consultants or building managers may have to follow security policies that require a higher performance rated measure.

 Whilst this does not cause any harm, there will be a much greater cost than what is required and therefore an unnecessary use of resources.